Rigoletto

 In Rigoletto –one of the most popular operas in the repertoire– Verdi transitions to a new chapter in his compositional career, presenting a musical composition with a distinct mark and an increased mood for experimentation.
 The shifts between lyrical and dramatic scenes ensure a continuous flow of the plot at a high speed.

-The story talks about the love of Gilda, daughter of the hunchback jester of the court, for the promiscuous Duke of Mantua, who presents himself to her as a poor student.
+The story talks about the love of Gilda, the daughter of the hunchback jester of the court, for the promiscuous Duke of Mantua, who presents himself to her as a poor student.
 To take revenge for his daughter’s lost honour, Rigoletto plans the Duke’s murder.
-When Gilda finds out about her father’s plans, she decides to save her beloved, by sacrificing herself in his place.
+When Gilda finds out about her father’s plans, she decides to save her beloved by sacrificing herself in his place.